raphaelmansuy/tutorials/07_agent/08_chapter.md

 # Chapter 8: Sessions & Memory - Building Persistent Intelligence

+> **Important Disclaimer:** This tutorial is designed for educational purposes to illustrate Google ADK memory concepts and patterns.
+Some code examples may require adaptation for your specific ADK version and use case.
+Business metrics and case studies are fictional examples created for illustration.
+Always refer to the official Google ADK documentation for the most current APIs and best practices.

 > *"An agent without memory is like a consultant who forgets everything after each meeting.
 An agent with memory is like a trusted advisor who knows your business history."* - The Memory Advantage

 ## Why Memory Transforms Agents from Tools to Partners